Wine & Nuts 101: The Best Pairing Advice For a Tasting Nutty Treat

 You may find some delicious combinations that don’t follow the general wine pairing theories.

-This guest post was written by David Wilson of Block78 exclusively for Social Vignerons.
+This guest post was written by David Wilson exclusively for Social Vignerons.

 David is a wine professional with over 20+ years of industry experience.
 His love for wine has seen him travel and work in various locations throughout Australia, a four-year stint in the USA and a lot of trips to New Zealand.
-He spent eight years with one of Australia’s largest retailers before working for the fourth largest wine producer globally; he is the owner of Block78 an Australia online wine company based in Australia.
+He spent eight years with one of Australia’s largest retailers before working for the fourth largest wine producer globally.
 If he could be a wine, it would be Shiraz!